pauloinfotec/react-native-test/README.md

-# Simple React-Native app using FlatList and Axios to consume a API
+# Simple React-Native app developed on [(RocketSeat Course)](https://app.rocketseat.com.br/node/curso-react-native) using FlatList and Axios to consume a API

 ## Read the instructions how to do project configuration